daschatten/mcc/README.md

 First login
 -----------

 Login as 'Admin' with PIN '0000'.
-Create users, add roles!
+Create users, assign roles!
+And change admin PIN!

 Have fun!